Specifying finishes for wood floors

 By Alec Stacey technical manager Bona

-AN effective specification for wood floor treatment in commercial areas should be based on several factors.
+AN effective specification for wood floor treatment in commercial areas and busy homes should be based on several factors.
 How does the client want the floor to look?
 What are the anticipated levels of traffic?
 Will there be downtime opportunities for maintenance?

 Other considerations then often become apparent, particularly in food service areas, such as slip resistance values or resistance to particular chemicals.
 Only by having a clear understanding of how the floor will be used in any given situation can we arrive at a final, suitable, specification.

 Getting it wrong can have a significant impact.
 The floor may seem fine initially but weeks or months later, when problems become apparent, the floor may have to be re-sanded and re-treated.
 This will always be an unpopular process, but when the lost revenue from a closed business is also a factor, costs can spiral out of control.